How to Serve Eviction & Lease Termination Notices in Mississippi

 A landlord can demonstrate proof that a notice was delivered through the following methods:

-• Hand Delivery – by completing a Declaration of Service at the time of delivery.
+• Hand Delivery – by completing a Declaration of Service at the time of delivery

-• Electronically – by keeping a copy of the electronic submission and completing a Declaration of Service.
+• Electronically – by keeping a copy of the electronic submission and completing a Declaration of Service

-Mississippi Eviction & Lease Termination Notice Forms
+Mississippi Eviction and Lease Termination Notice Forms

 Notice Form Grounds

-3 Day Notice to Quit Eviction for Unpaid Rent
+3 Day Notice To Quit Eviction for Unpaid Rent

-14 Day Notice to Comply or Vacate Eviction for Lease Violation
+14 Day Notice To Comply or Vacate Eviction for Lease Violation

-14 Day Notice to Vacate Eviction for Repeat Lease Violation
+14 Day Notice To Vacate Eviction for Repeat Lease Violation

-7 Day Notice to Vacate Ending a Weekly Lease
+7 Day Notice To Vacate Ending a Weekly Lease

-30 Day Notice to Vacate Ending a Monthly / Yearly Lease
+30 Day Notice To Vacate Ending a Monthly / Yearly Lease

 Sources